THEMIXT/staff/Discord-Integration.md

 ## Introduction

-Discord integration lets StaffPlusPlus notify certain events to you discord server using discord webhooks.
+Discord integration lets StaffPlusPlus notify certain events to your discord server using discord webhooks.

 To Enable integration you need to install a separate **plugin:**
 **https://www.spigotmc.org/resources/staff-discord-integration.83871/**